Peluhott/shop-backend/README.md

 A modern, full-stack e-commerce platform built as a learning and portfolio project.
 This repository contains the **backend RESTful API** (Node.js, TypeScript, PostgreSQL, Prisma), with plans for a React frontend for both users and admins.
-To use the website the username is "admin" no spaces or capital, and the password is "password"
+To use the website the username is "admin" no spaces or capital, and the password is "password", might take a minute to spin up if it has not been active.

 ---